 So the British would not regret their decision, the first wooden jetty was built at the north of the city, near the Yarkon estuary.
 It was built on a beach that was partly owned by the municipality, near the Levant Fair buildings, which were to be the warehouses of the new unloading port.

 Thus was born what began as a creative answer to the bloody events, and became the port of the young Tel Aviv.
 On May 19, 1936, porters unloaded the first ship, with the crowds celebrating the song "Hatikvah."

-In the months that followed, the wooden bridge was swept away and a long iron pier was built in its place and dug on the shore of the pool for the boats.
+In the months that followed, the wooden bridge was swept away and a long iron pier was built in its place, also digging out a pool on the shore for boats.
 What is interesting is that since the government forbade the Tel Aviv municipality to finance the construction of the port, all the financing for the construction of the port was raised through a private company established for this purpose.
-In the Jewish community, the new port was seen as a first step toward independence and they were proud that it was built by the Jewish public without the support of the British or municipal establishment.
+In the Jewish community, the new port was seen as a first step toward independence and the city was proud that it was built by the Jewish public without the support of the British or municipal establishment.